HimanshuAwasthi95/Blog/blog/Pandas_A_Powerful_tool_of_DataAnalysis.md

   * Data Frame
   * Panel

+#### Series:
-**Series** : Series is a one-dimensional labeled array capable of holding data in integer, string, float, python objects type etc. The axis labeles are referred to as the *index* .
+Series is a one-dimensional labeled array capable of holding data in integer, string, float, python objects type etc. The axis labeles are referred to as the *index* .
 A Series is similar to a list or an array in Python.
 How a Series works ?

 you just need to import the pandas into your Python program and you are ready to go: